Convex-Dev/design/cad/003_encoding/README.md

 Note: These Tags are chosen to aid human readability, such that the first hexadecimal digit `b` suggests "binary" or "boolean", and the second hexadecimal digit represents the bit value.

-### `0x10` - `0x18` Long
+### `0x10` - `0x18` Integer (SmallInt)

 ```Encoding
 0x1n <n bytes of numeric data>
 ```

-A Long Value is encoded by the Tag byte followed by `n` bytes representing the signed 2's complement  numeric value of the Long.
-The Long must be represented in the minimum possible number of bytes (can be 0 additional bytes for the specific value `0`).
+A small integer value is encoded by the Tag byte followed by `n` bytes representing the signed 2's complement  numeric value of the Integer.
+The integer must be represented in the minimum possible number of bytes (can be 0 additional bytes for the specific value `0`).

 ### `0x19` Integer (BigInt)